Home insurance coverage in Lebanon illustrated by insurance policy documents, house keys, and fresh US dollars inside a modern Beirut apartment.

 Renters often assume insurance is only the landlord’s responsibility.
 In reality, renter’s insurance can be one of the highest-value policies available in Lebanon.

-For a relatively low monthly premium, renter and home policies can cover:
+For a relatively low premium, renter and homeowner policies can cover:

 With Replacement Cost Value (RCV), stolen or destroyed items are replaced at today’s market prices in fresh dollars not depreciated values.